ld(1) General Commands Manual ld(1)

 Loads all members of static archive libraries.

-Loads all members of static archive libraries that implement an Objective-C class or category.
+Loads all members of static archive libraries that implement an Objective-C class, category or a Swift struct, class or an extesion.

 path_to_archive